 On some objects, the griffins are used more as a decorative element, still with the same characteristics (beak, curls).

-In 2000, Adrienne Mayor, a historian at Stanford University, published a ground-breaking book The First Fossile Hunters, which makes the link between fossils of extinct animals (such as dinosaurs) and mythical animals (such as the griffin).
-More specifically, she states that Scythian nomads, who were mining gold in the Central Asian area in the first millenium BC told stories about the griffin, a fierce, eagle beaked, lion sized animal that wondered around in their mines, guarding the gold.
+In 2000, Adrienne Mayor, a historian at Stanford University, published the ground-breaking book The First Fossile Hunters, which makes the link between fossils of extinct animals (such as dinosaurs) and mythical animals (such as the griffin).
+More specifically, she states that Scythian nomads, who were mining gold in the Central Asian area in the first millennium BC, told stories about the griffin, a fierce, eagle beaked, lion sized animal that wondered around in their mines, guarding the gold.

 The Protoceratops had a distinct neck shield and birdlike beak.
 The animal however was eating plants and had the size of a sheep.
 Some skeletons show a crest bone.